 But these are challenging times for community pharmacy.
 Declining prescription drug reimbursements along with stagnant prescription volume reflects a changing marketplace that is forcing pharmacy owners to adjust their business model.
 Now more than ever, community pharmacy owners must consider options to diversify revenue while continuing to focus on evaluating the economics of third-party reimbursements.
 Their participation and value to their communities continues to be essential while they are looking to their peers and others to find new and better ways to manage their businesses.

-With that in mind, the National Community Pharmacists Association and Cardinal Health recently published the 2018 version of NCPA Digest, quantifying and profiling what makes community pharmacies successful and distinctive.
+With that in mind, the National Community Pharmacists Association and Cardinal Health recently published the 2019 version of the NCPA Digest, quantifying and profiling what makes community pharmacies successful and distinctive.

-The Digest is designed to help community pharmacy owners manage their businesses better by providing facts, figures and profiles — essential data that describe the impact that community pharmacies have on patients and the places they serve.
+The Digest is designed to help community pharmacy owners better manage their businesses by providing facts, figures and profiles — essential data that describes the impact that community pharmacies have on patients and the places they serve.